shy942/ExternalResourcesEmpirical/README.md

 # Results produced by six information sources

-TS -  Go to TS.zip.
+TS -  Unzip TS.zip.
 The result file for a given system will be as follows: system.txt (e.g., ecf.txt)

-TC -  Go to TC-BFH.zip.
+TC -  Unzip TC-BFH.zip.
 The result file for a given system will be as follows: system_output_0.0_no_of_bug.txt (e.g., ecf_output_0.0_553.txt)

-BFH -  Go to TC-BFH.zip.
+BFH -  Unzip TC-BFH.zip.
 The result file for a given system will be as follows: system_output_1.0_no_of_bug.txt (e.g., ecf_output_1.0_553.txt)

+ST - Unzip ST.zip.
+There are six folders for all subject systems.
+The stack trace result file format is as follows: STbasedResult.txt